manasa0304-cloud/Task-1-Arthmetic-Logic-Unit-ALU-/README.md

 # Select Signal # Operation

 The ALU performs different operations based on the select signal provided.
 When the select signal is 000, the ALU performs Addition.
 For 001, it performs Subtraction.
 The select signal 010 is used for the AND operation, while 011 selects the OR operation.
 When the select signal is 100, the ALU performs the XOR operation, and 101 selects the NOT operation.
 The select signals 110 and 111 are reserved for future use or additional operations.
 This select signal mechanism allows a single ALU to perform multiple arithmetic and logical functions efficiently.

+# Results Analysis

+The ALU was successfully designed and tested using simulation.
+The results show that all arithmetic operations, such as addition and subtraction, worked correctly.
+The logical operations, including AND, OR, NOT, and XOR, also produced the expected outputs.
+The simulation waveform verified that the ALU responded properly to different input values and select signals.
+Overall, the project was successfully implemented, and the obtained results matched the expected outcomes, proving that the ALU functions correctly and efficiently.